Chart Color Schemes

 Infrastructure

-Warnbro has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Warnbro has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely to affect the region.
-Notable projects include Waikiki/Warnbro Outdoor Recreation Space, Koorana Reserve Sports Complex Upgrade, Warnbro Sound Avenue and Grand Ocean Boulevard North Intersection Upgrade, and DHA Defence Housing Program - Rockingham.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 6 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Waikiki/Warnbro Outdoor Recreation Space, Koorana Reserve Sports Complex Upgrade, Warnbro Sound Avenue and Grand Ocean Boulevard North Intersection Upgrade, and the DHA Defence Housing Program - Rockingham, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.